-Nuclear-trained MMs, EMs, and ETs perform duties in nuclear propulsion plants operating reactor control, propulsion and power generation systems.
+Nuclear-trained MMs, EMs, and ETs perform duties in nuclear propulsion plants operating reactor control, propulsion, and power generation systems.
 The character of NF jobs is mentally stimulating and offers career growth.
 The NF provides opportunities to work closely with specialists in the nuclear, technology, and engineering fields.

-The educational opportunities available to the nuclear-trained Sailor range from college-level classes in physics, chemistry, mathematics, electrical engineering and thermodynamics to nuclear engineering training in nuclear power plant design, construction, instrumentation, and operations.
+The educational opportunities available to the nuclear-trained Sailor range from college-level classes in physics, chemistry, mathematics, electrical engineering, and thermodynamics to nuclear engineering training in nuclear power plant design, construction, instrumentation, and operations.
 The American Council on Education (ACE) has verified the extensive nature and unsurpassed quality of the Navy’s nuclear propulsion training program by recommending up to 77 semester hours of college credit.

+After recruit training, NF candidates report to the NF “A” School in Charleston, SC, for technical training in their specific ratings.
 They then attend Nuclear Power School (NPS) in Charleston, SC, where they learn theory and practical application of nuclear physics and reactor engineering.
 Following NPS, candidates begin prototype training in their rating specialty at one of two Nuclear Power Training Units (NPTUs).
 After nuclear power training, NF Sailors are designated nuclear propulsion plant operators.
 They may be assigned to modern nuclear-powered aircraft carriers or volunteer for submarine service (men only).

 ASVAB Score: VE+AR+MK+NAPT = 290 (with minimum 50 NAPT score) or AR+MK+EI+GS+NAPT = 290 (with minimum 50 NAPT score) or VE+AR+MK+MC = 252 (No NAPT required) or AR+MK+EI+GS = 252 (No NAPT required).

+Security Clearance: (SECRET) required.
+Must be a U.S. Citizen.
+At least 17 years of age but not have reached 25th birthday by active duty date (waivers on a case basis).
 Police Record Checks required.
 Any offense (except minor traffic) in DEP requires a waiver.
 Any history of drug use (including marijuana) requires a waiver.
 Must provide complete transcripts of high school records.
 Must have completed one full year of algebra in HS or college.

 Technical Training Information:

-- MM Rating – Charleston, SC -- 3 months
+- MM Rating – Charleston, SC – 3 months

-EM Rating -- Charleston, SC -- 6 months
+- EM Rating – Charleston, SC – 6 months

-ET Rating -- Charleston, SC -- 6 months
+- ET Rating – Charleston, SC – 6 months

-All -- Charleston, SC -- 6 months (Nuclear Power School)
+- All – Charleston, SC – 6 months (Nuclear Power School)

-All -- Ballson Spa, NY or Charleston, SC -- 6 months (Nuclear Power Training Unit)
+- All – Ballson Spa, NY, or Charleston, SC – 6 months (Nuclear Power Training Unit)

-This course provides basic knowledge of technical mathematics and a basic understanding of the theory and operation of a steam power plant.
-Students learn to operate tools, test equipment, and system components; read blueprints; practice rigging techniques, and perform maintenance procedures such as packing a valve or aligning a pump coupling.
+Machinist's Mate Nuclear Field "A" School: This course provides basic knowledge of technical mathematics and a basic understanding of the theory and operation of a steam power plant.
+Students learn to operate tools, test equipment, and system components; read blueprints; practice rigging techniques; and perform maintenance procedures such as packing a valve or aligning a pump coupling.

 Electrician's Mate Nuclear Field "A" School: This course provides basic knowledge of technical mathematics and a basic understanding of power distribution.
 Students solve basic equations using phasors, vector notations, and basic trigonometry and analyze DC and AC circuits.
 Students demonstrate working knowledge of DC and AC motors and generators.
 Students learn to operate electrical equipment using controllers, and to properly test, maintain, troubleshoot, and repair electrical circuits, motors, cables, circuit breakers, and other related electrical equipment for power distribution.

 Electronics Technician Nuclear Field "A" School: This course provides basic knowledge of technical mathematics and a good working knowledge of electricity and electronics, solid state devices, digital logic and systems, microprocessors, and instrumentation and control circuits.
 Students learn to interpret schematic diagrams and use appropriate test equipment to isolate and correct faults in electronic systems.

-This course provides a comprehensive understanding of a pressurized-water Naval nuclear power plant, including reactor core nuclear principles, heat transfer and fluid systems, plant chemistry and materials, mechanical and electrical systems, and radiological control.
+Nuclear Power School: This course provides a comprehensive understanding of a pressurized-water Naval nuclear power plant, including reactor core nuclear principles, heat transfer and fluid systems, plant chemistry and materials, mechanical and electrical systems, and radiological control.

-This course provides knowledge of the fundamentals of a Naval nuclear power plant and the interrelationship of its mechanical, electrical, and reactor subsystems.
+Prototype Training: This course provides knowledge of the fundamentals of a Naval nuclear power plant and the interrelationship of its mechanical, electrical, and reactor subsystems.
 Students develop oral communications skills.
-Students understand the physical nature of nuclear radiation, its detection, interaction with matter and human health consequences, and gain knowledge of the safe operation of a complex Naval nuclear power plant and its sophisticated subsystems with an emphasis on basic industrial safety principles.
+Students understand the physical nature of nuclear radiation, its detection, interaction with matter, and human health consequences, and gain knowledge of the safe operation of a complex Naval nuclear power plant and its sophisticated subsystems with an emphasis on basic industrial safety principles.
 Students learn to identify, troubleshoot, and correct problems in nuclear mechanical, electrical, or reactor control systems at the component level with an emphasis on reactor systems, and apply earlier technical classroom knowledge gained to the practical, safe operation of Naval nuclear power plants.
 Officers are given the broadest understanding of the plant subsystems and are taught command skills to effectively lead the watch team in the safe operation of a Naval nuclear power plant.